 “My photography focuses on the interplay of reality and imagination.
 After years of honing my skills in the traditional darkroom, I have embraced the digital revolution in Photography and I am continually inspired by its creative applications.”

 Pam has participated in a number of juried exhibitions where she has won recognition and awards for her work, most recently from the Kellicutt International Photo Show.
 Her floral images are featured in the new book “Flowers in Art: Contemporary International Artists.”
 Pam’s art may be seen at the San Francisco Women Artists Gallery, founded in 1887, where she currently serves as the President of its Board of Directors. http://www.borrelliportraits.com

 8th Place - Gemma Gylling - "Critically Endangered; Amur Leopard"

 An avid traveler, Gemma thrives in locals that allow her the opportunity to photograph the wildlife.
-In addition to most of the United States, Gemma has also travelled to Costa Rica, Alaska, South Africa and Canada.
+In addition to most of the United States, Gemma has also traveled to Costa Rica, Alaska, South Africa, and Canada.
 Many of the reference photos Ms. Gylling uses for her paintings are from her Wildlife Safari trip in South Africa.

 Gemma, as a signature member of Artists for Conservation, pledges a portion of her sales to Animal Conservation groups including PAWS (Performing Animal Welfare Society) and the National Wildlife Federation.
 Gemma volunteers as a Docent for the Lions and Elephants at the PAWS Sanctuary in San Andreas, California.
 Gemma is also a juried member of Society of Animal Artists, a signature member of the Colored Pencil Society of America and a member of the Placerville Arts Association.
 She’s been accepted in numerous exhibitions all over the world and has also won numerous awards in those exhibitions.